InesPM/EXOD/README.md

 We encourage the potential users to read the users guide (EXOD_users_guide.pdf), and especially follow the tutorial presented in section 6.

-If you use EXOD for your research, please acknowledge it by citing Pastor-Marazuela, Webb and Wojtowicz (in prep).
+If you use EXOD for your research, please acknowledge it by citing Pastor-Marazuela, Webb, Wojtowicz and van Leeuwen (2020) https://arxiv.org/abs/2005.08673.

 Original project "Variabilitectron" created by Damien Wojtowicz.
 See previous versions: https://framagit.org/DWojtowicz/Variabilitectron